AmanoShizukikun/Nagato-Sakura-SMS-Checker/assets/docs/README_en.md

 ![t2i](https://github.com/AmanoShizukikun/Nagato-Sakura-SMS-Checker/blob/main/assets/preview/1.0.5.jpg)
 ### Major Changes
 - [Critical] Added blacklist URL data data/blacklist.txt.
 - [Critical] Renamed test.py to Nagato-Sakura-SMS-Checker-CLI.py and updated to support all features of the GUI version.
-(All features are now enabled by default)
 - [Critical] Separated CUDA version and CPU version, so users without NVIDIA graphics cards no longer need to modify torch.device themselves.
 ### New Features
 - [New] Added blacklist URL functionality, which warns users if the URL matches the blacklist data.